Experience the power of the foundation of Reiki

 There are endless ways the Reiki Precepts might play out in your day.
 The ‘spiritual medicine’ of becoming more mindful, aware of your emotions, conscious of your relationship with yourself and the world around you leads you closer to your true self – the core aim of Reiki – and the wholeness and happiness we all crave.
 Just make sure you're also enjoying yourself along the way!
 This is profound and sacred work, but that doesn't mean it can't also be fun!

-PS – I’m in the process of preparing to run Reiki 1 training for the first time later in 2021.
-It will be two days of interactive, hands-on training (yes, including getting some healing!), sharing and heart-opening, held one week apart.
-If you’re feeling ready or even partially interested in being part of this pilot group, drop me note and let me know, or ask any questions you might have about it!
-Just email me at email@example.com … I can’t wait to share it with you!
+PS – I'll soon be offering Reiki 1 training, which is two days of interactive, hands-on training (yes, including giving and receiving some healing!), sharing and heart-opening, held one week apart.
+If you’re feeling ready or interested in finding out more, drop me note and let me know, or ask any questions you might have about it!
+Just email me at firstname.lastname@example.org … I can’t wait to share it with you!